Matt Harvey apologizes: 'I'm extremely embarrassed by my actions'

 “Yes, I was out on Friday night past curfew.
 I did play golf Saturday morning.
 I put myself in a bad place to be ready for showing up for a ballgame that is my responsibility.
 I take full blame for that.
 I apologized to my teammates, I apologized to the coaches.
 I’m doing everything in my power so that never happens again.
 Like I said, I’m extremely embarrassed for my actions.
 I’m looking forward to getting things back on track and doing everything I can to help this team win and help this organization moving forward.
 They all have my word on that.”

+According to Newsday’s Marc Carig, Harvey spoke to his teammates for 10-15 minutes before addressing the media.
+He broke down in tears while recounting all the things he’d done wrong.

-When it was his turn to speak, Mets manager Terry Collins said the ordeal could be a wake-up call for Harvey, who has struggled since the start of last season:
+When it was his turn to speak to the media, Mets manager Terry Collins said the ordeal could be a wake-up call for Harvey, who has struggled since the start of last season:

 TC believes this is a wake up call for Harvey: "I told him he needs to make baseball No. 1.
 When he did that, he was on top of the world."